-However, with effect from 1st April 2014 amounts received from shareholders are deposits and the limits and conditions as specified and discussed in our other document titled 'DEPOSITS'.
+However, with effect from 1st April 2014 amounts received from shareholders are deposits and the limits and conditions as specified are discussed in our other document titled "DEPOSITS UNDER COMPANIES ACT 2013 Version 5.0".

 LOAN FROM COMPANIES

 Any amount received by a company from another company is not a deposit as per the provisions of Companies (Acceptance of Deposit) Rules, 2014.
 It may be a loan or deposit and generally termed as Inter-Corporate Deposit, yet they are not deposits under the Companies Act 2013.